griptape-ai/griptape/README.md

 Second, configure an OpenAI client by [getting an API key](https://platform.openai.com/account/api-keys) and adding it to your environment as `OPENAI_API_KEY`.
 By default, Griptape uses [OpenAI Chat Completions API](https://platform.openai.com/docs/guides/gpt/chat-completions-api) to execute LLM prompts.

-With Griptape, you can create *structures*, such as `Agents`, `Pipelines`, and `Workflows`, that are composed of different types of tasks.
-Let's build a simple creative agent that dynamically uses three tools and moves the data around in short-term memory.
+With Griptape, you can create Structures, such as Agents, Pipelines, and Workflows, composed of different types of Tasks.
+Let's build a simple creative Agent that dynamically uses three tools and moves the data around in Task Memory.

 ```python
 from griptape.structures import Agent